LindirQuenya/rpi_AD7705_daq/README.md

 ![alt tag](website/screenshot.png)

-In the subdirectory `website` are examples how to plot the data.
+In the subdirectory `website` are examples how to plot the data (simple database in a file and JSON packaging for realtime javascript animations).
 Copy these files in the web-server directory `/var/www/html` of your PI.
 The preferred web server is nginx.
 Please install it with the package manager also the package `PHP`.
 Enable PHP for nginx.